 If you’ve got yourself a hire car, I suggest jumping in and driving out to Glenorchy.
 There are heaps of places to stop along the way and take some really amazing photos of the water and the Southern Alps.
 Again, this drive is where I got some of my favourite shots of Queenstown.
 Once you reach Glenorchy, I recommend driving around town until you find the jetty, then walking out to get some great photos.
 It’s a beautiful spot!
 Find Glenorchy here.

 Love Italian food?
 After a big day of exploring, you’ll have earned a nice big bowl of pasta, a pizza and a great glass of wine.
-Head directly to Farelli’s!
-This place do fantastic meals that are well-priced and downright delicious.
+Head directly to Bella Cucina!
+This place does fantastic meals that are well-priced and downright delicious.
 I can personally vouch for the pizza and pasta (and a lot of the red wine).
-They also cater to vegetarians (me) and vegans!
-Find Farelli’s Trattoria here.
+Find Bella Cucina here.

 7. Tandem paragliding over Queenstown